Wednesday, December 9, 2009

 In the US, cervical cancer is most prevalent in Hispanic women, occurring more than twice what is seen in white women.
 African-American and American Indian women also develop cervical cancer at an alarming rate of about 50% more than white women.
 Researchers believe that these population groups, as well as women with low economic statuses, are less likely to receive annual Pap smears.
 In the US between 1955 and 1992, the cervical cancer death rate declined by 74% and continues to decline by 4% every year because of regular Pap smears.

-four out of five women with cervical cancer are women in developing countries, not in the US.
+Additionally, four out of five women with cervical cancer are women in developing countries, not in the US.
 This of course isn't surprising; we have access to health care and regular Pap smears!

-don't regularly get Pap smears, can afford the expensive three dose vaccine (or have a great health insurance), and aren't terrified by the side effects then get yourself protected, especially if you are Hispanic, American Indian or African-American.
+My take is that if you have multiple sexual partners, don't regularly get Pap smears, can afford the expensive three dose vaccine (or have a great health insurance), and aren't terrified by the side effects then get yourself protected, especially if you are Hispanic, American Indian or African-American.

 Just don't get suckered into something just because there are catchy commercials about it.